 Almost all my free apps offered in Downloads are now not only fully compatible with macOS 10.14 Mojave, but are also notarized for your added security (except command tools, which can’t yet be notarized in the same way).
 Here’s a list of remaining exceptions:

-- Aquiline Check 1.0b2a (QuickLook cache privacy) – fully compatible but no longer needed, as Mojave fixes the vulnerability.
+- Aquiline Check 1.0b2a (QuickLook cache privacy) – fully compatible but won’t be notarized as it’s no longer needed, because Mojave fixes the vulnerability.

 - DispatchRider 0.3b1 (task scheduler) – not checked yet.

 - DispatchView 1.0 (inspect DAS and CTS in log) – incompatible; I will fix this later.